Eurovision pulls plug on China after censorship of LGBT act

 Mango TV didn't immediately respond to a CNN request for comment.

-The Irish performance, Together, was a love song about a relationship between two men, while Albania's act involved performers with tattoos.
+The Irish entry, Together, sung by Ryan O'Shaughnessy, is a love song about a relationship between two men and features two male dancers, while Albania's act involved performers with tattoos.

 "A rainbow flag in the crowd, which represents the LGBT community, was also been blurred in the broadcast," the Global Times said.